horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ![alt text](image-5.png)

-  If the results **is blank**, please run the following command to assign **SAP Work Zone Standard** etitlement to the subaccount
+  If the results **is blank**, please run the following command to assign **SAP Work Zone Standard** entitlement to the subaccount

   ```bash
   btp  assign accounts/entitlement --for-service SAPWorkZone --plan standard --amount 1
   ```

-- 6. Check and Assign entitlements of **SAP Document Management service, integration option** to your subaccount
+- 6. Check and Assign entitlements of **SAP Document Management service, integration option** to your BTP subaccount

   check your subaccount entitlements from event mesh with the following commands